Full Time Remote – Must be legally eligible to work in Canada or the U.S.

 Our Commitment to Diversity & Inclusion:

 As an early-stage startup, we know it’s critical to build inclusive processes as a part of our foundation.
-In our shortlist (our top 5 candidates), we are committed to having a minimum of 3 candidates who self-identify as female and/or 3 candidates who are part of underrepresented minority groups.
+In our shortlist (our top 5 candidates), we are committed to having a minimum of 3 candidates who self-identify as women and/or 3 candidates who are part of underrepresented minority groups.